chandnipatelTW/expense-comparitor/README.md

 you'll need to find the exact lines from one of the credit card activity files or the expense files, and paste it into their respective ignore file.
-if you begin the line with a hash symbal (#), this line will be considered a comment and ignored when parsing the file. this is useful to make notes about the lines that you've manually ignored.
+if you begin the line with a hash symbal (#), this line will be considered a comment and ignored when parsing the file. this is useful to make notes about the lines that you've manually ignored, or for any other reason.

 ### RUNNING AN EXAMPLE
 Included in this repository, is a set of example files including charge files from a JPMC statement, some manually